Discover the delights of Aphrodite’s Isle on this escorted holiday to one of the Mediterranean’s most favoured corners.

 From your base in the coastal resort of Paphos, on Cyprus’ south west coast, you’ll enjoy three wonderful excursions in the company of your tour manager.
 Discover Paphos’ fascinating history and its UNESCO-listed old town on a walking tour, explore the snow-capped Troodos Mountains, journey to Aphrodite’s birthplace, and visit lively, lovely Limassol.
 With plenty of time for relaxation, and the chance to get to know even more about delightful Cyprus and its charms on two other optional excursions, this really is a perfect break in the winter sun.

 - Fly direct from Edinburgh – departs various dates until May 2021 – from £805pp.

-- Dates and prices published on this page are for the departures flying from Edinburgh & Glasgow airports only.
+- Dates and prices published on this page are for the departures flying from Edinburgh only

-- Flights also available from other UK airports – Birmingham, Bristol, East Midlands, London Gatwick, Livepool John Lennon, London Luton, Manchester, Newcastle & London Stansted – click here for more information on available dates and prices.
+- Flights also available from other UK airports – Belfast International, Birmingham, Bristol, East Midlands, Leeds Bradford, Livepool John Lennon, London Gatwick, London Luton, London Stansted, Manchester & Newcastle – click here for more information on available dates and prices.

 Cyprus Discovered Tour Highlights

 - Spend a week soaking up some winter sun